melsman/mlkit/doc/arm64-compiler.md

 `MLKIT_BOOTSTRAP_FLAGS` defaults to `-gc`; on macOS it also selects the classic linker and a 1 GiB stack for the generated host compiler, avoiding stack exhaustion during native compiler compilation.
 It can be overridden explicitly.
-The `mlkit`, `reml`, and `emitter` targets produce ARM-emitting executables on the host compiler's architecture. `native` produces ARM64 MLKit and ReML in `bin/darwin-arm64`; `native-tools` adds the native tools. `make arm64_compilers` remains a shortcut for the initial MLKit/ReML host builds.
+The low-level `Makefile.arm64` targets `mlkit`, `reml`, and `emitter` produce ARM-emitting executables on the host compiler's architecture. `native` produces ARM64 MLKit and ReML in `bin/darwin-arm64`; `native-tools` adds the native tools. `make arm64_compilers` remains a shortcut for the initial MLKit/ReML host builds.

+With `DARWIN_NATIVE=1`, the normal Makefile delegates compiler/tool builds to `Makefile.arm64` and publishes the native executables at the standard `bin/*` paths.
+Use `make build_basislibs`, `make mlkit_libs`, `make test`, `make bootstrap`, and `make install` as with X64.
+Configure `--prefix` to choose the installation directory; `make install` supports `DESTDIR` and installs the ARM64 Basis caches under `lib/mlkit/basis/MLB`.
+Precompile the Basis before installing. `make all` includes native-hosted SMLtoJs and its JavaScript libraries.
+The low-level targets below remain useful for backend development and the separate staged-installation checks.

 The existing driver writes unquoted Basis paths for direct `.sml` inputs, REPL startup, and dependency processing.
 Use a stable, space-free symlink to